-- facing forward and looking straight at the camera
+- be facing forward and looking straight at the camera

-- with a neutral expression and your mouth closed
+- have a neutral expression and your mouth closed

-- with eyes open, visible and free from reflection or glare from glasses
+- have your eyes open, visible and free from reflection or glare from glasses

 Children must be on their own in the picture.
 Babies must not be holding toys or using dummies.